Last modified: October 24, 2019

 What Information Do We Collect and Use?

-When you visit a Digital Property (i.e. a site) that uses our technology (or that uses technology that transacts with parties using our Platform) we collect or receive certain information about you and your device including:
+When you visit a Digital Property (i.e. a site) that uses our technology (or that uses technology that transacts with third parties using our Platform) we collect or receive certain information about you and your device including:

 - Information about your browser including: